Azure/az-hop/docs/tutorials/quick_install.md

 <!-- ./gh-md-toc --insert --no-backup --hide-footer -->

 # Quick Installation Guide
-This QuickStart guide will show you how to build and use an OnDemand HPC cluster on Azure through the deployment of a simple **Azure HPC On-Demand Platform** environment.
-In this light environment, there is no Lustre cluster, no Window Viz nodes. `Az-hop` CentOS 7.9 Azure marketplace images for compute and remote desktop nodes will be used.
+This quick installation guide will take you to the steps to build and use an OnDemand HPC cluster on Azure through the deployment of a simple **Azure HPC On-Demand Platform** environment.
+In this light environment, there is NO Lustre cluster, NO Window Viz nodes.
+**Az-hop** CentOS 7.9 Azure marketplace images for compute and remote desktop nodes will be used.

-When provisioning a complete `az-hop` environment a deployer VM and a bastion will be included.
-Once deployed, a cloud init script is run from the deployer VM to install and configure all components needed using Ansible playbooks.
+To provision the **Az-hop** environment a Windows Subsystem for Linux (**WSL**) is needed to run the scripts and configure all components needed using Ansible playbooks.
 This second step is longer as it needs to install and configure Domain Control, CycleCloud, OpenOndemand, PBS, Grafana and many other things.
 The use of Ansible will allow this system to be updated and in case of failure the installation to be repaired.

 ## Requirements